mat-0/cheltenham-open-data/_pages/flood-warnings.md

 This message will be updated by 11:00AM on 17 November 2025 or as the situation changes.

-- Warning no longer in force: Tributaries in Gloucester
-- There is no longer a threat of flooding, though standing water and debris may still remain.
-Weather conditions are expected to improve and no further flooding is expected.
-We will continue to monitor the situation and will issue further alerts or warnings if necessary.
-Continue to take care on waterside roads and footpaths and don't put yourself in unnecessary danger.
-Never drive through flood water,  just 30cm of fast flowing water is enough to move your car.

-- Warning no longer in force: River Stour in South Warwickshire
-- There is no longer a threat of flooding, though standing water and debris may still remain.
-Weather conditions are expected to improve and no further flooding is expected.
-We will continue to monitor the situation and will issue further alerts or warnings if necessary.
-If you have been evacuated only return to your property once the emergency services have advised that it is safe to do so.
-Never drive through flood water,  just 30cm of fast flowing water is enough to move your car.

-- Warning no longer in force: Rivers Frome and Cam
-- There is no longer a threat of flooding, though standing water and debris may still remain.
-Weather conditions are expected to improve and no further flooding is expected.
-We will continue to monitor the situation and will issue further alerts or warnings if necessary.
-Continue to take care on waterside roads and footpaths and don't put yourself in unnecessary danger.
-Never drive through flood water,  just 30cm of fast flowing water is enough to move your car.

 - Warning no longer in force: Little Avon catchment and the Vale of Berkeley
 - There is no longer a threat of flooding, though standing water and debris may still remain.